 Regina Cavini, Deputy Representative of the United Nations Program for the environment.

-In addition to the global support of the United Nations Environment Programme and the international Plastic Soup Foundation, the expedition’s first sponsor brands are Kaiak (Natura), Corona (Ambev), Faber Castell and Sabesps.
+In addition to the global support of the United Nations Environment Programme and the international Plastic Soup Foundation.
+The expedition’s first sponsor brands are Kaiak (Natura), Corona (Ambev), Faber Castell and Sabesps.

 “More than a Marketing project, Voice of the Oceans is an ESG initiative to our partners”

-It is worth mentioning that, in addition to all the innovations and sustainable solutions which are present on the Kat sailboat, Voice of the Oceans also adopts measures capable to neutralize carbon emission generated during its preparation and the expedition.
+It is worth mentioning that, in addition to all the innovations and sustainable solutions which are present on the Kat sailboat.
+Voice of the Oceans also adopts measures capable to neutralize carbon emissions generated during its preparation and the expedition.
 Therefore, not only involving the vessel itself, but also our São Paulo office.
 In a partnership with Starboard, we are already calculating the quantity of generated emissions to be neutralized with the planting of typical coastal ecosystem mangrove species.

 The Kat Sailboat: Sustainable Practices

 Named under Heloisa and Vilfredo’s daughter’s name, who died in 2013, the Kat has six cabins, two saloons, a galley and three bathrooms.
 Among the sailboat’s differentials, we are counting on a hydraulic retractable keel and many sustainable solutions.
 The sailboat uses wind, water and solar clean energy, along with low-consumption generators and a sewage treatment system.
-Some improvements were specifically thought for the Voice of the Oceans project, such as increasing our clean source of energy from 75% to 100%, the adoption of Lithium batteries, as well as an ultraviolet waste water treatment.
+Some improvements were specifically thought for the Voice of the Oceans project, such as increasing our clean source of energy from 75% to 100%, adoption of Lithium batteries, as well as ultraviolet wastewater treatment.
 In addition, all waste produced onboard is properly treated.
 Also, the boat has a composter to treat organic waste and a compactor to store recyclable waste.

 Length: 80 feet (23.96 m)